Pregnancy Care

 • Pre-existing health conditions: Conditions such as diabetes, hypertension, heart disease, kidney disease, autoimmune disorders, HIV, or obesity.

-• Pregnancy-related conditions: Gestational diabetes, preeclampsia, or placenta previa.
+• Pregnancy-related conditions: Gestational diabetes, pre-eclampsia, or placenta praevia.

 • Multiple pregnancies: Carrying twins, triplets, or more.

-• Previous pregnancy complications: Prior cesarean delivery, preterm birth, or pregnancy loss.
+• Previous pregnancy complications: Prior caesarean delivery, preterm birth, or pregnancy loss.

 • Fetal concerns: Growth restrictions, congenital abnormalities, or other health issues identified through screening.